 Cindy led a college/career group at her church as well as serving in women’s leadership for eight years with Bible Study Fellowship.
 She is a co-founder of Yada Factor Ministries in which she teaches workshops and retreats encouraging and equipping individuals to know God and others in an intimate way.
 She integrates the tools from this ministry into the counseling process to encourage clients to hear God’s voice and lead them from pain to healing.

-She has been married for 32 years to her high school sweetheart and has two grown children and 4 grandchildren with another on the way.
+She has been married for 34 years to her high school sweetheart and has two grown children and 6 grandchildren.
 She loves to enjoy God’s nature and can be found outdoors, running, hiking, skiing, and riding motorcycle with her husband.